marshmallow-code/marshmallow/docs/install.rst

 Version 1.0.0 marks the first major release of marshmallow.
 Many big changes were made from the pre-1.0 releases in order to provide a cleaner API as well as to support object deserialization.

 Perhaps the largest change is in how objects get serialized.
-Serialization occurs by invoking the :meth:`Serializer.dump` method rather than passing the object to the constructor.
+Serialization occurs by invoking the :meth:`Schema.dump` method rather than passing the object to the constructor.
 Because only configuration options (e.g. the ``many``, ``strict``, and ``only`` parameters) are passed to the constructor, you can more easily reuse serializer instances.
-The :meth:`dump <Serializer.dump>` method also forms a nice symmetry with the :meth:`Serializer.load` method, which is used for deserialization.
+The :meth:`dump <Schema.dump>` method also forms a nice symmetry with the :meth:`Schema.load` method, which is used for deserialization.

 .. code-block:: python

-    class UserSerializer(Serializer):
+    class UserSchema(Schema):
         email = fields.Email()
         name = fields.String()

     user= User(email='monty@python.org', name='Monty Python')

     # 1.0
-    serializer = UserSerializer()
+    serializer = UserSchema()
     data, errors = serializer.dump(user)
     # OR
     result = serializer.dump(user)